 Courier fee include a small reward for every order you make; convenience fee is extra price satisfied customers agree to pay (probably between 5-10% of whole sum), and when it comes to retailer program, according to the agreement partners sign, they allow postmates to take 15-30% of their revenue in return for noticeable placement in the app.

 Other on demand app services generate revenue in a similar way.
-For newly launched on demand startups, it’s best to charge 5% convenience fee and $5 courier fee that directly goes in the pocket of freelancers.
+For newly launched on demand startups, it’s best to charge 5% convenience fee and $5 courier fee that directly goes into the pocket of freelancers.

 Get your free consultation now